15 cheap eats under $15 in Montreal

 Qing Hua Dumplings

-Cheap Eats in Montreal: Additional Suggestions
+Cheap eats in Montreal: additional suggestions

 For those who decide to venture a bit further west of downtown to Atwater Market and Lachine Canal — which I highly recommend — Satay Brothers will satisfy those with a liking for Asian-Singaporean food and a small budget.
 The daily satay is just $6!

 Underrated yet trendy burrito joint in Griffintown that has yet to get a negative review from local experts.
 Tejano is definitely a good option for an inexpensive meal in Montreal.

-Modest and authentic Korean / Japanese oddly located in Little Italy.
+Makoto is a modest and authentic Korean / Japanese oddly located in Little Italy.
 Their cheese katsu is simply amazing, and is as filling as it is well-priced.